xerxesLira/lab-01-git-assignment/lab-assignment-2.md

 # lab-assignment-01

 ## Assignment
+This assisngment will focus on creating a FORK on your own private repo and adding your information to this main lab-01-git-assignment.

+## Objectives

-* Clone the repository at https://github.com/TELE36058-Software-Defined-Networks/lab-01-git-assignment.git
+1. FORK the repository at https://github.com/TELE36058-Software-Defined-Networks/lab-01-git-assignment.git
-* Create a new branch call it student-full-name
+2. Clone the repo from your own private repo.

+Note: To get the latest updates from the MAIN repo, you have to "Fetch Upsteam"

-* Add a file to the participants directory (students) that describes you [Name, email, you gitrepo url ] .. see the directory for an example
+3. Add a file to the participants directory (students) that describes you [Name, email, you gitrepo url ] .. see the directory for an example
-* Use git add to add that file to the repository.
+4. Use git add to add that file to the repository.
-* Use git commit to commit your change.
+5. Use git commit to commit your changes to your repo.
 Use a meaningful message like "Added information about YOUR NAME HERE."
-* Use git push to send your change to the primary repository.
-* Look online to see if your change has been pushed.
-* Wait until your partner has pushed their update.
-Then use git pull to get their change into your repository.
-Verify that you have the new file.
-* Use git log or git log | less to see a list of changes to the repository.
-* Edit the file participants.md to add your name.
-Then add the file, commit it, and push it.
-* Whoever tries to push the file first will likely succeed.
-Whoever tries to push the file second will likely get an error message.
-Figure out how to resolve the error message.
+6. When you are finished...
+Log into the GUI of GITHUB
+7. Find/Learn how to "Contribute" your code.
+8. You will need to Open a Pull Request
+9. Open a Pull request: Make sure to add a TITLE: YOUR NAME ..
+Leave a comment
+10. Click Create pull request

+If there are no errors you are good.

 ## Marks